Top 10 Best Left-Backs In Soccer History

 Furthermore, he was also an excellent crosser of the ball, and was an effective attacking threat, scoring and assisting several goals throughout his career.

-With Italy, Paolo Maldini took part in 4 FIFA World Cups and 3 UEFA European Championships.
+With his national team Italy, Paolo Maldini participated in 4 FIFA World Cups and 3 UEFA European Championships.

 Although he did not win any tournament with Italy, he reached the final of the 1994 World Cup and Euro 2000, and the semi-final of the 1990 World Cup and Euro 1988.